yeasin097/poridhi_network/TCPIP MODEL/README.md

 * The Network Layer of OSI becomes the Internet Layer in TCP/IP.
 This was mainly a name change to reflect its role in internet communications, while keeping similar routing and addressing functions.

 * TCP/IP's Network Access Layer combines the functions of OSI's bottom two layers (Physical and Data Link).
 Instead of separating physical transmission from basic data handling, TCP/IP handles both hardware-level tasks in one layer.

+## Layers of TCP/IP

+## 4. Application Layer:
+The Application Layer in the TCP/IP model is responsible for interacting with end-user applications and providing network services.
+Since the TCP/IP model does not have separate Presentation and Session layers like the OSI model, the Application Layer performs the functions of all three layers of OSI model.
+* **Application layer functions:** Provides network services directly to applications (e.g., web browsing, email, file transfer).
+Examples of protocols: HTTP, HTTPS, FTP, SMTP, DNS, Telnet.
+* **Presentation layer functions:** Handles data formatting, encryption, and compression.
+Converts data into a format that applications can understand (e.g., JPEG, MP3, MP4, TLS encryption).
+* **Session Layer functions:** Manages and maintains communication sessions.
+Responsible for establishing, maintaining, and terminating sessions between devices (e.g., NetBIOS, RPC, SOCKS).

+## 3. Transport Layer:
+The Transport Layer in the TCP/IP model is responsible for end-to-end communication, ensuring reliable or fast data transfer between devices.
+It provides mechanisms for error detection, flow control, and connection management.
+* **Connection-Oriented Communication:** Ensures reliable data transmission using acknowledgments and retransmissions (e.g., TCP).
+* **Connectionless Communication:** Provides fast, lightweight communication without establishing a connection (e.g., UDP).
+* **Error Detection and Correction:** Ensures data integrity using checksums and retransmissions.
+* Flow Control: Regulates data transmission to prevent congestion or packet loss (e.g., TCP windowing).
+* **Multiplexing and Demultiplexing:** Uses port numbers to distinguish multiple applications running on a device (e.g., port 80 for HTTP, port 443 for HTTPS).

+## 2.Internet Layer:
+The Internet Layer in the TCP/IP model is responsible for addressing, routing, and delivering packets across networks.
+It enables communication between devices on different networks by providing logical addressing and path determination.

+* **Logical Addressing:** Uses IP addresses to uniquely identify devices on a network.
+* **Packet Forwarding and Routing:** Determines the best path for data to travel across networks (e.g., using routing protocols like OSPF, BGP).
+* **Fragmentation and Reassembly:** Splits large packets into smaller fragments for transmission and reassembles them at the destination.
+* **Error Handling and Diagnostics:** Uses protocols like ICMP for error reporting and network diagnostics (e.g., Ping, Traceroute).

+## 1.Network Access Layer (Link Layer):
+The Network Access Layer (also called the Link Layer) is responsible for physical transmission of data and managing access to the network medium.
+It ensures that data is correctly formatted and transmitted over the physical network.
+* **Physical Addressing:** Uses MAC addresses to identify devices within a local network.
+* **Framing:** Encapsulates data into frames for transmission over the network medium.
+* **Error Detection and Correction:** Uses techniques like CRC checks to detect errors in transmitted frames.
+* **Media Access Control:** Determines how devices share and access the network medium (e.g., CSMA/CD in Ethernet).
+* **Physical Transmission:** Defines how data is physically transmitted over cables, wireless signals, or fiber optics.